Dimple Singh, PT, DPT Director of Physical Therapy

 Matt Valois, COTA

-Matt has been a COTA for 7 years, has an MBA, and will be attending OT school at Grand Valley State University starting this fall.
+Matt has been at COTA for 7 years, has an MBA, and he is currently attending OT school at Grand Valley State University starting this fall.
 Matt eats a lot of sardines, but do not judge him for that.
 He takes his personal health and well-being very seriously, which results in him eating weird foods at times.
 Not that he's defensive about it or anything.
 As an uber-nerd, Matt enjoys watching/listening to long-form podcasts and playing with his kids.
 Matt is inspired by his wife because she is always telling him that he doesn't do anything.
 Control the ageing process, don't let the ageing process control you.
 This is Matt's philosophy and a therapeutic principle he utilizes while working with his patients.
 One of Matt's heroes is his father who sustained a serious injury at the hands of a trusted healthcare professional, forcing Matt to do everything he could to ensure what happened to his father wouldn't happen to anyone else.

 Martha Davis, PTA